shanemileham/levelupmylife/_content/personal-development/personal-branding.md

   - Website
     - Get this professionally wireframed, designed, and built
     - Include about, content, credibility
-  - Content: Blog, Vlog, Courses, Knowledge Base, etc.
   - Email signature
     - Include photo, name, title, company, phone, website, email, and links
+  - Content: Blog, Vlog, Courses, Knowledge Base, etc.
 - **Connect**
-  - Collaborate with influencers
-  - Be a speaker / on a panel
-  - Guest Post
-  - Create an event
-  - Go to the right events (professional networking, more casual, etc.)
+  - Create a contact plan to reach out to each person in your audience (For information on how to grow your brand, check out the links below)

 ## Resources
 - [QuickSprout's Complete Guide to Building Your Personal Brand](https://www.quicksprout.com/the-complete-guide-to-building-your-personal-brand/)